dataloop-ai/dtlpy-documentation/tutorials/model_management/ai_library/chapter.md

-## Using Models from the AI Library
+## Models from the AI Library

-Model algorithms that are ready for use out-of-the-box are available in the Dataloop AI Library.
+Ready-to-use models are available in the Dataloop AI Library

 The AI library contains various algorithms and pretrained models that can be used for inference or fine-tuning via additional training on your custom datasets.

 This tutorial will cover how to use AI library models for: